The Holocaust in the arts and popular culture: Role-playing game

 White Wolf, Inc. put out Charnel Houses of Europe: The Shoah in 1997 under its adult Black Dog Game Factory label.
-It is a supplement on the ghosts of the victims of the Holocaust for the game Wraith: The Oblivion.
+It is a supplement for the game Wraith: The Oblivion.
+The game addresses and portrays the consequences of the Holocaust for the fictional Underworld, as it causes a massive flood of deaths.
+The game received mixed receptions.

 Music

 The songs that were created during the Holocaust in ghettos, camps, and partisan groups tell the stories of individuals, groups and communities in the Holocaust period and were a source of unity and comfort, and later, of documentation and remembrance.

 Terezín: The Music 1941–44 is a set of CDs of music composed by inmates at Terezín concentration camp.
 It contains chamber music by Gideon Klein, Viktor Ullmann, and Hans Krása, the children's opera Brundibár by Krása, and songs by Ullmann and Pavel Haas.
 The music was composed in 1943 and 1944, and all the composers died in concentration camps in 1944 and 1945.
 The CDs were released in 1991.

+Arnold Schoenberg wrote A Survivor from Warsaw in 1947.
+It was first performed in 1948.

 The massacre of Jews at Babi Yar inspired a poem written by a Russian poet Yevgeny Yevtushenko which was set to music by Dmitri Shostakovich in his Symphony No. 13 in B-Flat Minor, first performed in 1962.

 In 1966, the Greek composer Mikis Theodorakis released the Ballad of Mauthausen, a cycle of four arias with lyrics based on poems written by Greek poet Iakovos Kambanellis, a Mauthausen concentration camp survivor.

 In 1984, Canadian rock band Rush recorded the song "Red Sector A" on the album Grace Under Pressure.
 The song is particularly notable for its allusions to The Holocaust, inspired by Geddy Lee's memories of his mother's stories about the liberation of Bergen-Belsen, where she was held prisoner.
 One of Lee's solo songs, "Grace to Grace" on the album My Favourite Headache, was also inspired by his mother's Holocaust experiences.

 In 1988, Steve Reich composed Different Trains, a three-movement piece for string quartet and tape.
 In the second movement, Europe — During the War, three Holocaust survivors (identified by Reich as Paul, Rachel, and Rachella) speak about their experiences in Europe during the war, including their train trips to concentration camps.
 The third movement, "After the War", features Holocaust survivors talking about the years immediately following World War II.

 In 2017, the Swedish melodic death metal band Arch Enemy recorded the song "First Day in Hell" on the album Will to Power.
 The song was written by the band's lead vocalist, Alissa White-Gluz, who based it on her Jewish grandparents experiences in the concentration camps.

 In 2018, the Jewish Telegraphic Agency wrote an article about the song "101 Jerusalem," which chronicles the real-life story of a Jewish boy fleeing Nazism during World War II.